 Analyzing big data: Building a plan

 Marketers need a plan to analyze big data and, that plan might involve struggling with IT to share relevant data.
 But, what goes into building a plan to analyze big data — to corral the mess so it makes some sense?
 I’ve actually shared my ideas about this in several recent posts.
-In one, I share my process to building a data analysis plan using goals and KPIs (Key Performance Indicators).
+In one, I share my process of building a data analysis plan using goals and KPIs (Key Performance Indicators).
 I also shared my 4-factor model for assessing social media performance.
 I don’t want to rehash that content, so please visit these resources to learn more.

 Today, I’d like to expand on what I covered in earlier posts with some salient issues for analyzing big data.

 Focus on insights

 Certainly, using KPIs to help determine what to analyze is valuable.
 But, other data points might also help optimize your social media marketing strategy.
 It’s important, however, to ensure you’re only collecting metrics that lead to operational insights — identifying things you CONTROL and which impact your market performance.

 One of the biggest problems I see when firms analyze big data is they focus on developing access to certain metrics and then don’t use them to help make better decisions.
 If knowing something doesn’t impact the way you manage your business, then why invest time or money on analyzing it.
 For instance, knowing sources of traffic to your website is really helpful in determining where to put your marketing efforts.
 But, knowing how many fans you have is really a nonsense number with NO implications for management.

 Don’t limit your insights to metrics contained in standard reporting tools.
 Dig deeper for insights.
 For example, knowing that a particular Facebook status update did much better than average is nice.
 But, understanding WHY it got better lift is critical for improving your market performance.
 Hence grouping those posts that outperformed other posts and looking for similarities in the message, the image used, or when you posted it might provide more insights that help you craft new posts that outperform your average